MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 4. Add a handler for the OnResultExecuted event.

-5. Register the Action Filter with the City Controller.
+5. Apply the action filter to the controller action.

+6. Run the application and verify the new filter works.

 #### Task 1: Add an action filter class.